pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 The first thing we can do is stop storing our recipes in memory.
 Uncompressed our recipes take up almost 1GB.
 We can store all the recipes in a dead-simple sqlite table.
 Column 1 will be the recipe id, column 2 will be a JSON of the dumped Pydantic model.

 [The result is less than 100 lines of code](https://github.com/pickles976/HariRecipes/blob/main/src/service/db.py) I am using the [repository pattern](https://www.cosmicpython.com/book/chapter_02_repository.html) to abstract away the details of the data storage.
-This way users can choose if they want to store their recipes in-memory in json or on-disk in sqlite.
+This way hackers can choose if they want to store their recipes in-memory in json or on-disk in sqlite.
 All they need to do is switch the class they use.

 #### Vector Precision